yzbbds520/Multiple-Driving-Scenarios-based-on-Dilu/Example_Answer.md

-# This is the corresponding ideal reasoning for the above scenario.
+# This is the corresponding ideal reasoning for the Few-Shot Examples.
 example_answer = f"""
 Well, I have 5 actions to choose from.
 Now, I would like to know which action is possible.
 I should first check if I can acceleration, then idle, finally decelerate.
 I can also try to change lanes but with caution and not too frequently.